robalb/morsechat/README.md

 `docker-compose -f docker-compose.prod.yml up --build`

 Alternatively, you can deploy the app on a k8s kluster using the provided kompose objects.
+You'll need to provide a certificate provider and a mysql database

 The live website on halb.it is built using github workflows, and deployed on a k8s cluster with argoCD